Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 Groom.
 Grim.
 Devil.

-As someone who wasn't bred to please guests in a hunting park, you may need reminding of the business case that connects 'devil', 'grim' and 'groom', 'hunting parks' and bed-chambers.
+Unless you were bred to please guests in a hunting park, you probably need reminding of the business case that links 'Devil', 'Grim' and 'Groom' with 'hunting parks' and bed-chambers.

 So here it is:

-Which is why the royal bedchamber featured in another significant Beaufort home: Pembroke Castle in south Wales.
-There, in 1457 - and a year into the first of an array of apparently profitable marriages - we're told a 13-year-old Lady Margaret squeezed out an enormous neonate:
+The royal bedchamber featured in another significant Beaufort home: Pembroke Castle in south Wales.
+There, in 1457 - a year into the first of a series of apparently profitable marriages - we're told a 13-year-old Lady Margaret squeezed out an enormous neonate:

 Birth of the Tudors.
 Source: Pembroke Castle - Wikipedia